ER season 14

-The fourteenth season of the American fictional drama television series ER first aired on September 27, 2007, and concluded on May 15, 2008.
+The fourteenth season of the American fictional drama television series ER first aired on NBC on September 27, 2007, and concluded on May 15, 2008.
 It consists of 19 episodes.
+NBC and Warner Bros.
+Television had planned for the 14th season to be the series' last one and for former regular characters to appear in most episodes including the forecast series finale.
+Because of the 2007–08 Writers Guild of America strike and the months-long shutdown/ramp-up related to it, these plans were moved onto a 15th season in 2008–09.

 Plot

 The series celebrates its 300th episode but due to the writers' strike this season runs three episodes shorter than normal.
 As a result, certain storylines were altered, including Gates' relationship with hospital chaplain Julia Dupree.
 With Kovač in Croatia, the focus shifts to Abby as she adapts to life as a single parent.
-Meanwhile, new ER chief Kevin Morretti continues to make his presence felt until he makes a swift exit, Pratt is angered when locum Dr. Wexler is appointed as Morretti's replacement, Sam and Gates start a relationship and Jeanie Boulet makes a return to the ER when her son is brought in.
+Meanwhile, new ER chief Kevin Moretti continues to make his presence felt until he makes a swift exit, Pratt is angered when locum Dr. Wexler is appointed as Moretti's replacement, Sam and Gates start a relationship and Jeanie Boulet makes a return to the ER when her son is brought in.